Stuff I Learned This Week

 The Care and Keeping of Bacon Grease

-There was never any misunderstanding of the theory of the Tennessee Southern dinner table.
+There has never been any misunderstanding nor debate regarding the traditional theory of the Tennessee Southern dinner table.

-The ladies of Fountain City, Northwood, Oakwood and central Louisiana stood in an unairconditioned kitchen cooking from mid-morning until late afternoon.
+Wise ladies of Fountain City, Northwood, Oakwood, and central Louisiana stood in an unairconditioned kitchen cooking from mid-morning until late afternoon.
 My paternal grandmother and her sisters believed cooking was meant to be an all day event.

 Practicality suited this anything but pretentious crowd, and I wouldn’t have had it any other way.

-A framed copy of Eric Enstom’s Grace appropriately hung on the breakfast nook wall, the one memento I requested to have one day.
+Practicality suited this anything but pretentious crowd, and I wouldn’t have had it any other way.
+A framed copy of Eric Enstom’s Grace appropriately hung on the breakfast nook wall, the one memento requested to find its new home in Louisiana.

 Grace-kitchen-gallery-wall

-Wafer thin china plates perfectly matched to equally thin iced tea glasses completed the last step before calling the men into the kitchen dining area for dinner.
+Wafer thin dinner plates perfectly matched to equally thin iced tea glasses completed the last step before calling the men into the kitchen dining area for dinner.

 Wait.